 Is Benzene Exposure Dangerous for Offshore Workers?

 Benzene is a product of natural processes and the actions of humans.
 The gas is a product of crude oil, gasoline, and cigarette smoke.
-It’s also used to make industrial products like dyes, detergents, explosives, synthetic rubber, and pharmaceuticals.
-Notably, benzene is dangerous to offshore workers because of its association with crude oil.
+It's also used to make industrial products like dyes, detergents, explosives, synthetic rubber, and pharmaceuticals.
+Notably, benzene is dangerous to offshore works because of its association with crude oil.

-Why Is Benzene Dangerous?
+Why Is Benzene Dangerous in the Short-Term?

-Benzene is dangerous because of the long-term and short-term effects that it has on humans.
 Those who inhale or ingest high levels of the gas at once can suffer from multiple symptoms.

 According to the Centers for Disease Control, symptoms from short-term benzene exposure include: